 After this document is loaded in the user’s browser, it runs a script which creates the POST-query to the Sisense Server API, and passes the SAML response to this query (1).
 At this time, the third phase of the authentication process begins.

-The Sisense Server handles the POST-query (2), decrypts it with the certificate specified in the Public X.509 Certificate field defined in the Single Sign On Admin page.
+The Sisense Server handles the POST-query (2), decrypts it with the certificate specified in the Public X.509 Certificate field defined in the Single Sign On section of the Admin page.
 The Sisense Server uses the decrypted User ID as a key to locate the Sisense user in the internal database.

 If a user is not found in the system, Sisense creates a new user (3).

 When Sisense creates a new user, Sisense analyzes the “memberOf” field to locate one or more groups related to the logged-in user.